 A Comprehensive Solution

 Managing risk from terrorism has, unfortunately, become an essential part of today's business decision-making process.
-The AIR Terrorism Loss Estimation Model produces fully probabilistic estimates of property, workers' compensation, life, accent and health, and disability losses—estimates that support pricing and underwriting decisions down to the individual policy level.
+The AIR Terrorism Loss Estimation Model produces fully probabilistic estimates of property, workers' compensation, life, accident and health, and disability losses—estimates that support pricing and underwriting decisions down to the individual policy level.
 AIR software tools efficiently measure exposure concentrations in a single building and within a defined radius, and also provide for identification of maximum loss scenarios, called deterministic scenario loss analysis.

 AIR currently offers a terrorism model for: